 Aside: I briefly contemplated using a pressure canner to see if I could preserve it for longer, but quickly decided against it.
 In case you considered the same — how to make this last longer or shelf-stable like a Bailey’s — know that the USDA considers canning dairy products to be a big no-go.
 Simply Canning and Carolina Canning has some good information about why canning dairy is not safe.

 Frankly this won’t last long, anyway, for the sheer reason of being so delicious.

 It is a thick beverage with the consistency of melted ice cream; a dessert in and of itself.
 It tastes like a thicker, concentrated White Russian.
 My family said that it was maybe too thick, so we ended up adding a little milk to each glass to thin it out.

 Homemade Irish Cream

 Makes 1 liter.
-Original recipe from Saveur Magazine.
+Recipe adapted from Saveur Magazine.
 Don’t have cocoa powder and instant coffee?
 Substitute 1 tbsp of a good quality chocolate syrup for the cocoa and 1 tbsp fresh brewed coffee for the instant.

 1 tbsp. instant coffee powder